-If you are even mildly fitness conscious, then you definitely strive to be stronger.
+The benefits of Muay Thai – If you are even mildly fitness conscious, then you definitely strive to be stronger.
 This, of course, means a healthier lifestyle, and there are many ways one can go about accomplishing this goal.
 Practising martial arts is definitely one of the most effective ways to become stronger and be in top health.
-And, if you’ve come all the way to Phuket, then perhaps you are or should be, interested in Muay Thai, the martial art that originated from Thailand.
+And, if you’ve come all the way to Phuket, then perhaps you are or should be, interested in training Muay Thai, the martial art that originated from Thailand.
 If so, then it is a wise decision indeed, and the benefits of Muay Thai listed below will help make your resolve to learn this martial art, even stronger!

 What makes Muay Thai different, is its system of making the practitioner use 8 limbs instead of the standard 1 or 2.
 These are the pair of elbows and knees in addition to the fists and feet, which are used for close, mid and even long-range strikes along with the ‘clinch’ or grappling moves.
 Executing consecutive such strikes develops in the practitioners of this martial art, exceptional athletic qualities which in turn provides most of the benefits of Muay Thai, which we have mentioned below.

 I’m sure by now you’ve begun to realise there is much more to this martial art than just the intense excitement the ring matches generate.
 With the benefits of Muay Thai, mentioned below, you will be much well-informed about the health and fitness advantages of this martial art.

 It Boosts The Performance Of Your Cardiovascular System